Why is work experience needed?

 There are some fantastic free online resources available that will give you a taste of what working in healthcare is all about.
 For example:

 - Brighton and Sussex Medical School has created a free virtual work experience course which explores several different medical specialities

-- RCGP has also created an interactive platform called Observe GP which highlights the many different aspects of working in primary care
+- RCGP has also created a free interactive platform called Observe GP which highlights the many different aspects of working in primary care

 Volunteer in your spare time